 Dr. Riley is an academic primary care general internist with more than 25 years of progressive senior executive level management, policy, and leadership experiences in academic medicine, patient care, research administration, academic health center administration, health care management, health policy, biotechnology, the corporate sector, government service, advocacy, and organized medicine.

-Antonia Yuille Williams is the director of Public Affairs, Brooklyn/Queens Customer Service of Consolidated Edison Company of New York, Inc. In this capacity she develops the strategic direction for the Brooklyn Public Affairs department, of one of the nation’s largest investor-owned energy companies.
-Her responsibilities include community outreach, corporate community relations, media relations, employee communications, volunteerism, special events and the Renaissance Housing Program.
+Antonia Yuille Williams is the host and founder of Brooklyn Savvy, a New York City lifestyle show, and was the the former Regional Director of Community Affairs at Con Edison, where she enjoyed a 30+ year career dedicated to uplifting NYC community affairs.
+In this capacity, she developed the strategic direction for the Brooklyn Public Affairs department, of one of the nation’s largest investor-owned energy companies.
+Her responsibilities included community outreach, corporate community relations, media relations, employee communications, volunteerism, special events and the Renaissance Housing Program.